 - 15. Burnley Borough Council implemented the Government's Auto-Enrolment scheme from 1 June 2013.
 This means that all employees who meet the following criteria will be automatically enrolled into the Local Government Pension Scheme: - Earning over £10,000 per year - Aged 22 or over and are under State Pension Age and - Are not currently in a pension scheme - 16.
+Auto-Enrolment takes place every 3 years.
 Employees that are auto-enrolled do have the opportunity to opt out.
-Further information on auto-enrolment into the LGPS can be found at: http://www.yourpensionservice.org.uk
+Further information on auto-enrolment into the LGPS can be found at www.lppapensions.co.uk